CoffeaTeam/coffea-casa/docs/cc_configuration.rst

 .. py:currentmodule:: dask_casa

-How to configure Dask Labextension cluster
+How to Configure Dask Labextension Cluster
 ===========================================

-Dask JupyterLab extension package provides a JupyterLab extension to manage Dask clusters, as well as embed Dask's dashboard plots directly into JupyterLab panes.
+The Dask JupyterLab extension package provides a JupyterLab extension to manage Dask clusters, as well as to embed Dask's dashboard plots directly into JupyterLab panes.

-Files ``~/.config/dask/jobqueue-coffea-casa.yaml`` or ``/etc/dask/jobqueue-coffea-casa.yaml`` are usually default configuration files used for :class:`CoffeaCasaCluster`:
+The ``~/.config/dask/jobqueue-coffea-casa.yaml`` or ``/etc/dask/jobqueue-coffea-casa.yaml`` files are usually the default configuration files used for :class:`CoffeaCasaCluster`:

-Example of file:
+Example of a file:

 .. code-block:: yaml